 - the court would impose a sentence of imprisonment of 10 years or more for the offence; and

 - the offender has a previous conviction for a listed offence for which he received a life sentence with a minimum term of at least 5 years or a sentence of imprisonment of at least 10 years;

 unless it would be unjust to do so in all the circumstances.

-The judge in sentencing will set a minimum term that the offender must serve in prison.
-At the end of that term they can apply to the Parole Board for release on licence but will only be released if no longer considered to be a risk to the public.
-If released the offender would be subject to certain conditions and if the conditions are broken or if the offender is considered to be a risk to the public they will be sent back to prison.
+In both situations the judge will set a minimum term that the offender must serve in prison.
+At the end of that term the offender can apply to the Parole Board for release on licence but will be released only if they are no longer considered to be a risk to the public.
+If released, the offender would be subject to certain conditions and, if the conditions are broken or the offender is considered to be a risk to the public, they will be sent back to prison.